 One of the most graceful evergreens is the Serbian spruce (Picea omorika).
 The common name comes from its original range in Serbia and Bosnia, though it was found across all of Europe.
-It has been used in landscape design since 1880.
+It has been used in landscape design since the late 1800s.
 It is a coniferous tree--an evergreen that keeps its needles year-round.

 Since it is normally a large tree, Serbian spruce is usually used as an ornamental specimen in large gardens and landscapes.
 It tolerates most urban conditions (such as pollution) very well but does not tolerate soils contaminated with road salts.
 Weeping and dwarf cultivars are available for smaller spaces.
 This tree has been awarded the Award of Garden Merit from the Royal Horticultural Society.
 The 'Pendula' and 'Nana' cultivars have also received this honor.

 The tree has no food value, but it does offer good shelter for birds and other wildlife.

 Hardiness Zones and Optimal Growing Conditions

 This spruce species can be planted in USDA Zones 4 to 7.
 It thrives in a variety of soil types but tends to do best in acidic, well-drained loamy soils with relatively dry conditions.
 It does not like boggy conditions, preferring locations where it has "dry feet" most of the time, such as well-drained slopes.
 It does best with full sun or partial shade, meaning a minimum of four hours of direct, unfiltered sunlight each day.